pushpender-singh-ap/react-native-template/README.md

 This template follows a very simple project structure:

 - `src`: It is the main place where you store all the code for your application.
-  - `assets`: Asset folder to store all images, vectors, etc.
+  - `assets`: Asset folder to store all fonts, images, vectors, etc.
+    - `Fonts`: Store all your fonts here.
+    - `Image`: Store all images, vectors, etc.
+    - `ImagePath.js`: This file contains the paths to all images.
   - `components`: Folder to store any common component that you use through your app (such as a generic button)
   - `constants`: Folder to store any kind of constant that you have.
   - `localization`: Folder to store the languages files.
   - `routes`: Folder to store the navigators.
   - `redux`: Folder that contains all your application redux.
     - `actions`: This folder contains all actions that can be dispatched to redux.
+    - `controllers`: The api collection and network request handlers are contained in this folder.
     - `reducers`: This folder should have all your reducers, and expose the combined result using its `rootReducer.js`
     - `selectors`: Folder to store your selectors for each reducer.
     - `store`: Folder to put all redux middlewares and the store.